uclaacm/hackschool-openai/README.md

 Now that we've gotten the warm up out of the way, we can go on to the exciting part of today's workshop: implementing the AI assistant.
 To do this, we're going to extend our apps commands to include:

 1. @gpt: This will prompt our AI assistant to respond to whatever we've written in the current note
-2. @img: This will prompt our AI assitant to generate an image based on the current note
+2. @img: This will prompt our AI assistant to generate an image based on the current note

 To implement both of these features, we're going to take advantage of the OpenAI API.
 We'll see that this API is bit more involved than our Cat Facts API.
 OpenAI has also implemented a layer of abstraction over it via their own library, so we're going to install that.
 As a result, we're not going to have to manually call `fetch` or anything like that, but the principles remain the same.
 Let's get started.